 - (a) Order Remains in Effect.
 Unless otherwise agreed or ordered, all provisions of this Order will remain in effect and continue to be binding after conclusion of the litigation. - (b) Return of Confidential Documents.
-Within thirty (30) days after this litigation concludes by settlement, final judgment, or final order, including all appeals, all documents designated as containing Confidential Information, including copies as defined above, must be returned to the party who previously produced the document unless: (1) the document has been offered into evidence or filed without restriction as to disclosure; (2) the parties agree to destruction of the document to the extent practicable in lieu of return;2 or (3) as to documents bearing the notations, summations, or other mental impressions of the receiving party, that party elects to destroy the documents and certifies to the producing party that it has done so.
+Within 60 days after this litigation concludes by settlement, final judgment, or final order, including all appeals, all documents designated as containing Confidential Information, including copies as defined above, must be returned to the party who previously produced the document unless: (1) the document has been offered into evidence or filed without restriction as to disclosure; (2)

+the parties agree to destruction of the document to the extent practicable in lieu of return; (3) the documents bear the notations, summations, or other mental impressions of the receiving party; (4) the documents contain communications from Plaintiffs to Defendant; (5) the documents are consumer file disclosures to Plaintiffs that were generated by Defendant; or (6) the documents are communications from Defendant to Plaintiffs regarding Defendant's reinvestigations.

-- return or destroy documents, counsel may retain attorney work product, including an index which refers or relates to designated Confidential Information, so long as that work product does not duplicate verbatim substantial portions of the text or images of designated documents.
+- requirements to return or destroy documents, counsel may retain attorney work product, including an index which refers or relates to designated Confidential Information, so long as that work product does not duplicate verbatim substantial portions of the text or images of designated documents.
 This work product will continue to be confidential under this Order.
 An attorney may use his or her own work product in subsequent litigation provided that its use does not disclose Confidential Information. - 11.
 Order Subject to Modification.
 This Order is subject to modification by the court on its own motion or on motion of any party or any other person with standing concerning the subject matter.
 The Order must not, however, be modified until the parties have been given notice and an opportunity to be heard on the proposed modification. - 12.
 No Prior Judicial Determination.
 This Order is entered based on the representations and agreements of the parties and for the purpose of facilitating discovery.
-Nothing in this Order will be construed or presented as a judicial determination that any document or material designated as Confidential Information by counsel or the parties is entitled to protection under Fed.
-R. Civ.
-P. 26(c) or otherwise until such time as the court may rule on a
+Nothing in this Order will be construed or presented as a judicial determination that any

-2The parties may choose to agree that the receiving party must destroy documents containing Confidential Information and certify the fact of destruction, and that the receiving party must not be required to locate, isolate and return e-mails (including attachments to e-mails) that may include Confidential Information, or Confidential Information contained in deposition transcripts or drafts or final expert reports.
+&lt;sup>2 The parties may choose to agree that the receiving party must destroy documents containing Confidential Information and certify the fact of destruction, and that the receiving party must not be required to locate, isolate and return e-mails (including attachments to e-mails) that may include Confidential Information, or Confidential Information contained in deposition transcripts or drafts or final expert reports.